PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/Tips.md

 ```
 Finally, i can push my certificate into system certificate folder.(Note that, the /system folder is still read-only but its subfolders are read-writable.)

+### [Solved] Frida conflict with MagiskHide
+Frida throw error: "no process" when MagiskHide is open.
+Solution is open Zygisk+SuList to replace MagiskHide, frida runs normally.

 ## Hook
 ### [Solved] Frida conflicted with VPN
 When set VPN by ProxyDruid, frida would not able to connect to the frida-server normally.
 We need to add bypass list: `127.0.0.1/24, 10.96.9.0/17, 10,96.4.0/17`.
 After that, frida can connect normally.